savelev-dev/github-lab/README.md

 In this task we are going to use a data driven approach instead to use remote state data source.

+#### base configuration

+Change the current directory to `./base`

+Use a data source to request the info about `tf-lab-app` repository.
+This datasource will be required in the next tasks.

+Store all resources from this task in the `data.tf` file.

 #### repos configuration
 Change the current directory to `./repos`